kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 ### Pod Scheduling Gates

 Inside **raycluster_webhook** implement schedulingGate injection for pods on RayCluster creation time.
-Which will then be ungated following a similar behavior as to how a job is suspended and then unsuspended in the beginning.
-When we have a scale up, the new pods will be gated due to the schedulingGates injection in the webhook.
+The Pods will be ungated following a similar behavior as to how a job is suspended and then unsuspended in the when admitted.
+When the RayCluster scales up, the new pods will be gated due to the schedulingGates injection in the webhook.

 After the creation of each individual Workload Slice and admission of a Workload Slice, the **workload_scheduling_gates_controller** should be in charge of removing the scheduling gates from each pod.
 We only need to ungate the number of pods to match the number of admitted pods, this should be a counter.
 We don’t want to accidentally ungate too many pods since race conditions could happen and we also don’t want to double count.
+It's worth mentioning that for the case of recreated pods (i.e. machine failure for example), these pods will go through the admission/scheduuling check again, Kueue is responsible fo removing the scheduling gates when there's available quota and resources to spend on the RayCluster.

 ### Garbage Collecting Workload Slices

-The logic of folding and deleting would be isolated in this controller that takes a look at the number of pods that were ungated.
+The logic of folding and deleting would be isolated in this controller.
 We don’t necessarily have to say that this Workload Slice belongs to a specific pod.
+This controller will look at the Workload objects and check whether they have the Admitted condition or not.

-1. You increment the ungated counter and pass the UID of the workload you are folding to the parent workload.
-If we still don’t see the workload being deleted, we at least know it has been counted towards the parent workload and we cannot count it again.
+1. The controller increments the `.status.admission.podSetAssignments.count` and passes the UID of the workload you are folding to the parent workload.
+If we still don’t see the workload being deleted, we at least know it has been counted towards the parent workload and the controller shouldn't fold it again.
-2. This UID can be seen in the parent’s workload spec.

 ## Phases for MVP (alpha)